 Such a cool industrial farmhouse look.
 I remember looking at them at full price and deciding I didn’t REALLY need one.
 But now they are $4!!!!
 These suckers are 15″ tall, so nice and large.
 They are metal and glass and have a hanging handle.
 So, yep, that’s why I say to run and grab some before they’re gone.
 I found them near the registers in the area where they keep closeouts.
 I’m headed back to get more for a women’s craft program I’m running at a conference this fall.
 I’ll be sharing some of those projects with you, but here are some ideas I’ve come up with right off the top of my head.

 This would make a beautiful wedding gift or table centerpiece for a wedding.
 I would maybe etch the couple’s initial and add a simple design.
 Something like this:

 You could also add the last name and an “Established <date>” with the wedding date.
 Or use the names of the couple.
 Personally, I’d probably go with etching cream on this.
 Sometimes I use sandblasting, but I would be afraid of breaking this glass.
+You could also use Frosted vinyl.
 Fill it with a flameless candle and you’re done.
 Or add a few bits of greenery along the bottom.

 Vinyl on the lantern exterior

 What about using vinyl on the glass and/or metal?
 It would make a nice home décor item.
 Then you can fill it with pretty much anything.
 I could see vintage Christmas balls, pumpkins, succulents, etc.

 I’ve also seen folks do a memorial type thing with lanterns like this.
 Add a quote on the outside and fill it with objects from the person.

 Another way to use vinyl is as a stencil.
 Apply the vinyl, mask off the glass, then spray paint the metal.